Mendez v. ICE

 Immigrant Detention Center

-Plaintiffs are represented by the ACLU Foundation of Northern California, the ACLU Foundation of Southern California, Asian Americans Advancing Justice–Asian Law Caucus, Lawyers’ Committee For Civil Rights of the San Francisco Bay Area, Pangea Legal Services, and Jenner & Block LLP.
+Plaintiffs were represented by the ACLU Foundation of Northern California, the ACLU Foundation of Southern California, Asian Americans Advancing Justice–Asian Law Caucus, Lawyers’ Committee For Civil Rights of the San Francisco Bay Area, Pangea Legal Services, and Jenner & Block LLP.

 Learn more